-(string) copyright information for the current release of software.
-COPYRight ified by using the SET LOCAL DIRECTORY command.
-This qualifier is the same as
+COPYRight (string) copyright information for the current release of software.

 DIRectory (string) the current working directory on the local IBM/z/OS host.
-This qualifier can be mod-
+This qualifier can be modified by using the SET LOCAL DIRECTORY command.
+This qualifier is the same as